 Periodically, fans may see the referees talking to the wrestlers.
 This may be after a wrestler dishes out a low blow or just doesn’t follow the rules of the ring.
 While it may look as though the ref is issuing a stern reminder of the rules, frequently, this is an opportunity to tell the wrestlers what moves to perform next or to end a match early if they are going long.

 Opponents rehearse beforehand to produce an entertaining match for the audience, as well as to avoid injuring one other.
 Some moves are even choreographed as they go.
-However, particularly in longer matches, wrestlers can’t recognize a fully choreographed routine that will cause the fans wanting more.
+However, particularly in longer matches, wrestlers can’t recognize a fully choreographed routine that will cause the fans to want more.
 When the ref is in the precise position, they will aid by communicating to them what moves to perform that will inspire WWE fans to rise to their feet.

 When dangerous bumps occur, referees will subtly check if the opponents are okay.
 Next time you watch a dangerous move take place in or outside of the ring, observe how the referee will grab the hand of the wrestler who is down.
 If the superstar squeezes the ref’s hand, it is a way of letting them know they are okay.
-Things like this may not be that obvious because the camera crew does a great job of offsetting this by changing angles or focusing in on the other opponent.
+Things like this may not be that obvious because the camera crew does a great job of offsetting this by changing angles or focusing on the other opponent.

 Vince allows the officials the right to end a match barring a severe injury at their discretion.
 Periodically, information is relayed by the back from the stage manager who has Vince in their ear.
-This info is then passed onto the ref who decides what to do next.
+This info is then passed onto the ref, who decides what to do next.

 We’ve witnessed countless examples of this.
-For example, during a match against the Vaudevillians at WWE’s 2016 Payback pay-per-view, Enzo Amore sustained a head injury during the match.
-Knowing he was out cold after checking, the referee immediately threw up the “X” sign calling for the bell and ended the match.
+For instance, during a match against the Vaudevillians at WWE’s 2016 Payback pay-per-view, Enzo Amore sustained a head injury during the match.
+Knowing he was out cold after checking, the referee immediately threw up the "X" sign calling for the bell and ended the match.
 The company has taken great steps in ensuring extreme caution when it comes to an injury of a superstar, particularly if it relates to a concussion.

-As well, long before the show begins and long after, referees play a huge role in setting up and breaking down the ring.
+Long before the show begins and long after, referees play a huge role in setting up and breaking down the ring.

 What role does the WWE stage manager have?

 It’s quite remarkable how much it takes to put on a WWE program every week.
 WWE hires many employees to make sure each telecast runs smoothly.
-Those employed include Tom Stewart, the camera operator, Nicholas Daw, the ring manager, Jet Prickett, the stage manager and AJ Patterson who is responsible for the lighting.
+Those employed include Tom Stewart, the camera operator, Nicholas Daw, the ring manager, Jet Prickett, the stage manager, and AJ Patterson, who is responsible for the lighting.

 How are finishes of wrestling matches determined?